Miriam (given name)

+"Miriam" is a common female name in countries that speak English, French, Spanish, Portuguese, German and Dutch as well as among Ashkenazi Jews.
+It is also fairly common in Scandinavian countries, Italy, Romania, Hungary, Poland, the Czech Republic, Slovakia, Slovenia and Croatia.

 Variant Maryam

 Mary, mother of the Jesus of the New Testament, bore a Judeo-Aramaic variant of this name, Maryām (מרים).
 In the New Testament of the Bible, written in Greek, her name is transliterated Mariam (Μαριάμ) or Maria.
 Several other women in the New Testament, including St. Mary Magdalene, are called by the same name.

 In antiquity, it was variously etymologized as "rebellion", "bitter sea", "strong waters", "exalted one", "ruling one", "wished for child", or "beautiful".

 St. Jerome (writing c.
 390), following Eusebius of Caesarea, translates the name as "drop of the sea" (stilla maris in Latin), from Hebrew מר mar "drop" (cf. Isaias 40:15) and ים yam "sea".

 This translation was subsequently rendered stella maris ("star of the sea") due to scribal error or as a result of 3rd century vowel shifts, from which comes the Virgin Mary's title Star of the Sea.

 Alternatively, the name can be interpreted "star of the sea" if taken as a contracted form of the Hebrew מאור ma'or "star" (lit. "luminary") plus ים yam "sea", yet this "strikes as a very free interpretation".

 Rashi, an 11th-century Jewish commentator on the Bible, wrote that the name was given to the sister of Moses because of the Egyptians' harsh treatment of Jews in Egypt.
 Rashi wrote that the Israelites lived in Egypt for two hundred ten years, including eighty-six years of cruel enslavement that began at the time Moses' elder sister was born.
 Therefore, the girl was called Miriam, because the Egyptians made life bitter (מַר, mar) for her people.

 Because of Mary's great religious significance, variants of her name are often given to girl children in both the Western and Arab worlds.
 In the Quran, Mary's name assumed the Arabic form Maryam (مريم), which has also passed into other languages.
 The Greek variant Maria passed into Latin and from thence into many modern European languages.